-Federal regulations require that students make satisfactory progress toward attainment of a degree, diploma, or certificate objective in order to participate in federal student assistance programs.
+Federal regulations require students to make satisfactory progress towards attainment of a degree, diploma, or certificate objective in order to participate in federal student assistance programs.
 Helena College interprets federal intent of the satisfactory progress regulations as a means to prevent abuse of federal student assistance programs as opposed to placing limitations on students.
-Helena College's financial aid satisfactory academic progress policy is provided to ensure compliance with federal regulations and to prevent abuse of federal student assistance programs while supporting students' efforts to attain educational objectives.
+Helena College's financial aid satisfactory academic progress policy is provided to ensure compliance with federal regulations while supporting students' efforts to attain educational objectives.
 These standards represent minimum performance requirements based on federal statute and regulation and do not necessarily coincide with academic program requirements.
 In addition to meeting these standards, a student must fulfill all other requirements to receive financial aid.